weex/wuc-new/README.md

 Each localized version of WUC is independent of each other and uses static HTML, CSS or PHP files.

-Folders are currently ready for the following languages and labled by <a href="https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes">ISO 639 language codes</a>:
+Folders are currently ready for the following languages and labled by [ISO 639 language codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes):
 <ul><li>Chinese [zh]</li><li>Dutch [nl or nl1]</li></li><li><b>English [en] (This is the default source.)</b></li><li>German [de or de1]</li><li>Finnish [fi]</li><li>French [fr or fr1]</li><li>Greek [el]</li><li>Norwegian [no]</li><li>Polish [pl]</li><li>Japanese [ja or ja1]</li><li>Polish [pl]</li><li>Portugese [pt]</li><li>Russian [ru]</li><li>Spanish [es]</li><li>Swedish [sv]</li><li>Tagalog/Filipino [tl]</li><li>Turkish [tr]</li></ul>

 There are legacy versions of German [de], Dutch [nl], French [fr] and Japanese [ja].
 After a sufficient amount has been translated in the new folders [/de1/ /fr1/ /ja1/ and /nl1/] then we will migrate from the legacy versions.